abari212/covid-19/README.md

 The two datasets can be feed to the algorithm as file a and file b

-Once the two files are uploaded all the rest will be done automatically to generate the soread and eventually the patterns, if any.
+Once the two files are uploaded all the rest will be done automatically to generate the sread and eventually the patterns, if any.

+Other variables can be added to the merged data for more in-depth analysis and prediction.